elastic/eslint-import-resolver-kibana/README.md

 Property | Default | Descritpion
 -------- | ------- | -----------
-kibanaPath | `../kibana` | Relative path to the kibana root pluginName | | The `name` property in the plugin's `package.json` file, required when your plugin has multiple plugins with their own`package.json` files pluginDirs | `[]` | Array of additional directories to check for Kibana plugins pluginPaths | `[]` | Array of additional paths to look in when resolving plugin dependencies
+kibanaPath | `../kibana` | Relative path to the kibana root rootPackageName | | The `name` property in the root `package.json` file, required when your plugin has multiple plugins with their own`package.json` files pluginDirs | `[]` | Array of additional directories to check for Kibana plugins pluginPaths | `[]` | Array of additional paths to look in when resolving plugin dependencies